menzel-gfdl/GRTCODE/README.md

 available gcc and gfortran.
 The c compiler must support the c99 standard, and the fortran compiler must support [this Fortran 2012 Technical Specification](https://www.iso.org/standard/45136.html).
-In order to run on a NVIDIA GPU, CUDA must also be installed and the library must be built using the included NVCC compiler.
+In order to run on a NVIDIA GPU, the library also requires a c++ compiler (such as g++), CUDA, and the NVCC compiler.
 This library also requires make and install.

 # Source Code
 The source code currently resides in